Trixser/Trixser/README.md

 - 👋 Hi, I’m @Trixser
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning internet & information technology
+- 🌱 I’m currently learning Internet & Information Technology
-- 😄 Pronouns: he/him
-- ⚡ Fun fact: STarted coding around 3rd grade

 <!---
 Trixser/Trixser is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.